 At the upcoming “DSAG (German SAP User Group) Jahreskongress 2016” I have the chance to present how easily you can work in hybrid (cloud-to-on Premise) SAP landscapes.

-In this blog i will show you how easily you can visualize your SAP HCP IoT Data with SAP BusinessObjects Cloud.
+In this blog i will show you how easily you can visualize your SAP HCP IoT Data with SAP Analytics Cloud (SAC) and formerly known as SAP BusinessObjects Cloud (BOC).

-Since the july release the OData adapter was introduced in SAP Business Objects Cloud What’s New in SAP BusinessObjects Cloud and SAP Digital Boardroom – July/August 2016
+Since the July release the OData adapter was introduced in SAP Analytics Cloud What’s New in SAP Analytics Cloud and SAP Digital Boardroom – July/August 2016

-Please check also this nice blogs, which has me inspired to show the possibilty to watch your IoT data in SAP BusinessObjects Cloud:
+Please check also this nice blogs, which has me inspired to show the possibility to watch your IoT data in SAP Analytics Cloud:

-And additional my previous blogs about SAP HCP IoT in combination with SAP HCP Integration Service (Data Services)
+Additional my previous blogs about SAP HCP IoT in combination with SAP HCP Integration Service (Data Services):

-And create an new connection to your SAP HCP:
+And create a new connection to your SAP HCP data source:

 Click the + button and add a new “Import Data Connection” and choose OData as type: